 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 1:35 h and the next high tide will be at 14:50 h.
-The first low tide will be at 7:55 h and the next low tide at 22:20 h.
+In the high tide and low tide chart, we can see that the first low tide was at 0:20 h and the next low tide at 12:15 h.
+The first high tide was at 7:10 h and the next high tide at 17:35 h.

-The lunar phase is a First Quarter Moon.
-Today we will have 12 hours and 42 minutes of sun.
-The solar transit will be at 12:04 h and the length of time the moon will be visible will be 11 hours and 42 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 12 hours and 40 minutes of sun.
+The solar transit was at 12:14 h and the length of time the moon will be visible will be 10 hours and 58 minutes.

-The tidal coefficient today is 51 (average).
-At noon the tidal coefficient increases to 56 to end the day with a tidal coefficient of 61.
-The tide heights today are 1.9 m, 1.5 m, 2.4 m and 1.5 m.
+The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 87 to end the day with a tidal coefficient of 92.
+The tide heights today are 0.7 m, 2.2 m, 1.8 m and 2.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Djibouti which is of 2.9 m and a minimum height of 0.3 m.

-The solunar fishing calendar in Djibouti tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Djibouti tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: